When I met my wife, she was married.

 My wife is the bravest person I’ve ever known.

 In case you were wondering, yes, this story is true.
+And as of 2022, we’ve been married 25 years.
 Life is funny.